 46 Clarke Street

 Vernon House, a national historic landmark, has a rich architectural and social history.
 In 1758, Metcalf Bowler, a wealthy merchant purchased a small but elegant house at the corner of Clarke, and Mary Streets.
 He quickly expanded the house to its current form around 1760.
-It has been long suspected that the expansion was designed by noted architect Peter Harrison who is responsible for the Redwood Library, Touro Synagogue and the Old Brick Market.
 In 1773 it was purchased by another wealthy Newport merchant, William Vernon.
 A lovely example of Georgian architecture, Vernon House is one of Newport's last grand merchant's houses, and played host to many notable guests during Vernon's ownership.

 William Vernon, a well known supporter of the American rebellion and later the president of the Eastern Naval Board (precursor to the Department of the Navy), lived at Vernon House from 1773 to 1806.
 However, as an ardent patriot, he left Newport for an extended period during the British occupation in the Revolutionary War in order to take his family to safety.
 During his absence, the Comte de Rochambeau, leader of the French forces in America, used the house as his headquarters.
 During the week of March 6, 1781, George Washington came to stay at Vernon House and it is believed that important strategic plans were discussed in between a round of formal celebrations in honor of Washington's visit.